Bob Arrington Founder, President, Funeral Director/Embalmer

-Barry, Facilities Manager, was born in Jackson, TN, and graduated from North Side High School.
-After graduation, he joined the United States Airforce, serving 21 years as an Ophthalmology Technician stationed around the U.S. and Germany.
+Barry was born in Jackson and graduated from North Side High School.
+After graduation, he joined the United States Air Force, serving 21 years as an Ophthalmology Technician stationed around the United States and Germany.

 Barry returned to Jackson and started Quick Fix Home Repair, where he worked for 23 years before retiring.
-He has been helping Arrington Funeral Directors for more than 10 years and officially joined the company in 2019.
+He has been helping Arrington Funeral Directors for more than ten years and officially joined the company in 2019 as Facilities Manager.

 Barry is married to Linda, has two daughters, and is “Grampy” to five grandchildren.
 He is an active member at Northside Church, and has spent many years working with Habitat for Humanity.

 Rev. Ron F. Hale Ministry and Church Outreach

 Ron was born and raised in Jackson and graduated from South Side High School.
 He graduated from Union University after becoming a Christian and sensing a new direction to become a pastor.

 After serving on the pastoral staff of West Jackson Baptist Church for 12 years, Ron retired at the end of 2018.
 He continues in ministry by preaching, writing, and serving at Arrington Funeral Directors in Ministry and Church Outreach.

 Ron has worked in Illinois as the Associate Executive Director for Illinois Baptists (SBC); in Pittsburgh, Pennsylvania as Director of Missions; and in the Olathe-Overland Park area of Kansas City as a pastor and director of church planting.

 “Victory Over Death: Funeral Messages of Hope and Healing” is a newly published book Ron has been working on with area pastors as a resource of funeral messages.